miramliu/DSI_IVIM_Maps/README.md

 If python for advanced DWI/IVIM is of interest, please check out https://github.com/darksim33/Pyneapple by J. Jasse and T. Gladytz.

-Any questions, comments, or concerns can be sent to Mira Liu.
+Any questions, comments, or concerns can be sent to Mira Liu at mirabai.liu@mountsinai.org 06/12/2024
-06/12/2024